wp-plugins/wordpress-simple-survey/readme.txt

 == Changelog ==

 = 3.0.0 =
+* Note: The 3.x branch is not backwards compatible with the 2.x branch.
+Please read all documentation before migrating.
 * Improved plugin structure to allow features to be merged in more easily.
 * Changed Results data structure for recording quiz results to fix performance issue.
 * Cleaned HTML output structure to be less intrusive and removed all traces of jQuery-UI.